OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   - Randomisation

-    Injecting noise into the network at different stages, including both training and inference, constitutes randomization.
-The primary objective of this technique is to enhance the network's resilience to adversarial attacks, especially those triggered by subtle, carefully crafted perturbations to input data that may result in misclassification or inaccurate predictions.
-Techniques incorporating the injection of noise into neural networks have demonstrated potential in fortifying the network's robustness against adversarial attacks.
+    Adding sufficient noise to training data can make it effectively uncrecognizable, which of course needs to be weighed against the inaccuracy that this typically creates.
+See also TRAINDATADISTORTION against data poisoning and EVASIONROBUSTMODEL for randomisation against evasion attacks.

   - Objective function perturbation

-    It involves small, intentional modifications or disturbances to input data to test the neural network's robustness.
-These perturbations, designed to be subtle and inconspicuous, can significantly alter the network's predictions.
-Adversarial attacks often use crafted perturbations to manipulate the network's behavior.
     In privacy-preserving machine learning, objective function perturbation is a technique to enhance training data privacy.
 It introduces noise or modifications to the objective function, adding controlled randomness to make it difficult for adversaries to extract specific details about individual data points.
 This method contributes to achieving differential privacy, preventing the undue influence of a single data point on the model's behavior.

   - Masking

     Masking encompasses the intentional concealment or modification of sensitive information within training datasets to enhance privacy during the development of machine learning models.
 This is achieved by introducing a level of obfuscation through techniques like data masking or feature masking, where certain elements are replaced, encrypted, or obscured, preventing unauthorized access to specific details.
 This approach strikes a balance between extracting valuable data insights and safeguarding individual privacy, contributing to a more secure and privacy-preserving data science process.
-The gradient masking is a protective technique employed to defend machine learning models against adversarial attacks.
-This involves altering the gradients of a model during training to increase the difficulty of generating adversarial examples for attackers.
-Methods like adversarial training and ensemble approaches are utilized for gradient masking, but it comes with limitations, including computational expenses and potential in effectiveness against all types of attacks.

   - Encryption